LLNL/variorum/src/docs/sphinx/VariorumTools.rst

 <https://variorum.readthedocs.io/en/latest/VariorumTools.html#ecp-integrations>`_,
 are a good starting point.

-The format of the JSON object has been documented in :doc:`VariorumAPI` and includes total node power, as well as CPU, Memory, and GPU power (current assumption is that of two sockets per node).
-It also includes the hostname and the timestamp.
+The format of the JSON object has been documented in :doc:`api/json` and includes total node power, as well as CPU, memory, and GPU power when supported.
+It also includes the hostname and timestamp.

 We describe a simple example of how the data from the JSON object can be extracted from Variorum in the client tool below, and we point developers to the